pkok/behavior-engine/README.md

 This implementation is based on the talk, but does not aim to reproduce it exactly.
 The application of this implementation is currently targeted at [RoboCup Standard Platform League][robocup-spl] soccer playing robots, especially targeted on the usability for the [Dutch Nao Team][dnt].

+For an example how to use this code, please see `example.cpp`.

 [centaur-video]: http://www.gdcvault.com/play/1021848/Building-a-Better-Centaur-AI "Building a Better Centaur: AI at Massive Scale"
 [XABSL]: http://www.xabsl.de/ "The Extensible Agent Behavior Specification Language"
 [robocup-spl]: http://www.informatik.uni-bremen.de/spl/bin/view/Website/WebHome "RoboCup Standard Platform League"